meena-erian/unicom/README.md

    DJANGO_PUBLIC_ORIGIN=https://yourdomain.com
    ```

-That’s it!
+That's it!
 Unicom can now register and manage public-facing webhooks (e.g., for Telegram bots) based on your defined base URL.

 ---